minkphp/Mink/README.md

 $startUrl = 'http://example.com';

-// init Mink and register drivers
+// init Mink and register sessions
 $mink = new Mink(
     'goutte1'    => new Session(new GoutteDriver($startUrl)),
     'goutte2'    => new Session(new GoutteDriver($startUrl)),